Chuba Okadigbo

-Birth and life in Academia
+Birth and Education

-Born in Asaba, Delta State, Chuba hailed from Umueri, Ogbunike, a town in Oyi Local Government Area of Anambra State.
+Born in Ogwashi-Uku a town located West of Asaba, Delta State, Chuba hailed from Umueri, Ogbunike, a town in Oyi Local Government Area of Anambra State.
+He attended St. Patrick's College, Asaba from 1955 to 1957; Annunciation College, Irrua from 1958 to 1959; Our Lady's High School, Onitsha from 1958 to 1959; Blackenburg College of Technology, East Germany 1962; Karl Marx University, Leipzig, East Germany, 1967; The Catholic University of America, Washington DC, USA, 1968 to 1972.
 After graduating from The Catholic University of America in Washington, D.C., with a masters in political science, Chuba went further by acquiring two doctorate degrees, in philosophy and political science in Washington, D.C.

+Life in Academia

-Chuba Okadigbo became an assistant professor, later adjunct associate professor of philosophy at the University of the District of Columbia, adjunct assistant professor of politics at the Catholic University of America, and adjunct assistant professor of politics at Howard University.
+Chuba Okadigbo was appointed assistant professor, later adjunct associate professor of philosophy at the University of the District of Columbia, adjunct assistant professor of politics at the Catholic University of America, and adjunct assistant professor of politics at Howard University.
 He accomplished all these by the age of 34 and in a short time from 1973 to 1975.

 Between 1975 and 1978, he became director-general of the Center for Interdisciplinary and Political Studies, and a lecturer in philosophy at the University of Nigeria, Nsukka.
 He also became a professor of philosophy at Bigard Memorial Senior Seminary [Roman Catholic Mission] in Enugu State.